Founder and executive chairman Jack Ma said there’s a big opportunity for Alibaba in the United States.

 Ma added that Alibaba already works with large global companies like Nokia, but he wants to do the same for small and medium-sized businesses in the US.
 This ties into his global vision — in 10 or 20 years, he said Alibaba should offer a simple promise: “You buy it anywhere, you sell it anywhere.”
 That means any online shopper anywhere in the world should be able to buy a product through Alibaba and receive it in 72 hours (and any shopper in China should get it in 24 hours).

 Alibaba isn’t particularly well-understood in the United States, Ma admitted.
 He said it’s often compared to Amazon, but Alibaba doesn’t buy or sell products itself.
 Instead, it helps small businesses buy, sell, store and deliver their own products.
 That resulted in $390 billion in sales last year, and Ma said that globally, Alibaba could be larger than Wal-Mart this year.
-Eventually, he hopes to reach $1 trillion in sales.
+Eventually, he hopes to reach $1 trillion in sales.During the question-and-answer session, Ma was also asked about the challenges of working with the Chinese government.
+Yes, he said, US companies have had problems in China, but Chinese companies have had problems working with the US government, too.
+The key is to be patient and take the long view.

 “In the next 10, 20 years, I bet there will be a lot of US Internet companies successful in China — because you cannot stop it,” he said.

-Featured Image: Sean Gallup/Getty Images
+Featured Image: Sean Gallup/Getty Imagesfrom TechCrunch http://feedproxy.google.com/~r/Techcrunch/~3/SnODV7mSbDk/

 via IFTTT